 The message is loud and clear: Apple uses rumors and gossips as its marketing strategy.
-The brand understands consumer psyche; people are more interested in features, design, prices, and other stuff related to Apple.
-If you ask why they are so much curious to know all things Apple, Horace Dediu, founder of independent research firm Asymco, gives nearly right answer:
+The brand understands the consumer psyche; people are more interested in features, design, prices, and other stuff related to Apple.
+If you ask why they are so much curious to know all things Apple, Horace Dediu, founder of independent research firm Asymco, gives the nearly right answer:

 “The stronger, more differentiated the product, the less it needs to be propped up by advertising (referring to Apple’s ad spend).”